 Work with us

-PIF recruits strategists and technologists in fields including: software engineering and cloud infrastructure, data science and analytics, product management, customer experience and design, digital strategy, and change management.
+PIF recruits strategists and technologists in fields including: AI, software engineering and cloud infrastructure, data analysis, product management, customer experience and design, and digital strategy.
 Fellows have worked with 45+ federal agencies to date.

-Fellows are mid-to-senior career level leaders, and serve as senior advisor and entrepreneurs in residence to champion government modernization.
+Fellows are mid-to-senior career level leaders, and serve as senior advisor to champion government modernization.
 They work on building agency innovation capabilities, tackling hard problems, shaping smarter policy, and/or delivering technology alongside talented and forward-thinking career federal leaders.

 Agency participation criteria

-Strong proposals demonstrate:- Problems of critical agency and/or national priority
+Strong project proposals demonstrate:- Problems of critical agency and/or national priority

 - Clear line to positive impact, benefit, or customer experience for the public